Cabrra/GBA-Development/README.md

 ![Ninja GBA](https://github.com/Cabrra/cabrra.github.io/blob/master/Images/rain_ninja.png)

 ### 9.Ninja project: applying all together
 + This small project applies some of the learnings from previous projects.
-The sprite tile image data for four frames of animation is loaded only once into video memory.
-The animation is generated changing the sprite data’s tile index.
-The sprite uses the 1st frame for standing, and when input is held down.
++ The sprite tile image data is loaded only once into video memory.
++ The animation is generated changing the sprite data’s tile index.
++ The sprite uses the 1st frame for standing, and when input is held down.
 + The sprite is flipped horizontally based on the direction it is running in.
 + Controls:
 	+ "LEFT"/"RIGHT":		move the ninja left/right and rotate the rain.